-A beloved spot for tourist and locals alike, Hog Island Oyster is popular for a reason.
+A beloved spot for tourists and locals alike, Hog Island Oyster is popular for a reason.
 They offer local (and regional) sustainable oysters with delicious wines and beer to wash them down.
 The vast majority of their oyster comes from their oyster farm in Marshall, on Tomales Bay, and they even have farm tours.
 Check them out in the Ferry Building (go early to avoid lines) or in Napa at the Oxbo Market if you are out in wine country.

 P.S.
-If you’ve got a non-oyster loving friend in your dining group, they make a killer grilled cheese sandwich.
+If you've got a non-oyster-loving friend in your dining group, they make a killer grilled cheese sandwich.

 I confess, I go to the Waterbar for their lobster roll, fried pickles, and fabulous martinis, but they also have a fantastic oyster bar.
 You can not find a better view of the Bay Bridge (they're located right on the Embarcadero), they've got a great terrace for outdoor dining as well, but I love to sit at the zinc bar and fill up on delicious oysters, especially during happy hour (more on those later).

 People either love or hate the Swan Oyster Depot.
 The most common description of the counter in the 100+-year-old fish market is “no-frills.”
 Personally, with the quality of oysters they serve, I don't care about the frills!
 I will say, given the size of the counter, it is extremely tough to get into, but so worth it.
 Go early to the Nob Hill location (1517 Polk St) and make friends, the service is great (all family), and please note it is CASH only!